Javascript is not enabled.

 Patients who can handle at least three hours per day of intense therapy, five times a week, are eligible for inpatient rehabilitation facilities.
 This is what the American Stroke Association recommends for everyone who qualifies, when possible.
 At these facilities, which may stand alone or be part of a larger hospital, patients get an individualized rehabilitation plan that might include physical therapy, occupational therapy, speech therapy and psychological support.
 The average stay is about 15 days, according to the American Academy of Physical Medicine & Rehabilitation.

-Some patients are too fragile or unable to participate in that kind of intense therapy and are discharged from the hospital to a long-term acute care hospital or a skilled nursing facility, where they can participate in therapy according to their ability.
+Some patients are too fragile or unable to participate in that kind of intense therapy and may be discharged from the hospital to a long-term acute care hospital or a skilled nursing facility, where they can participate in therapy according to their ability.
 It’s worth noting that some of these patients do improve enough to handle some therapy and see progress.

 Outpatient rehabilitation starts after inpatient rehabilitation ends, or in some cases directly after the hospital stay.
 Sessions are usually a few times per week.
 In addition to the kinds of therapies available at an inpatient facility, patients may get vocational rehab, pool therapy, driving evaluations, help with using a wheelchair and the opportunity to use virtual reality or robotic therapy, according to the American Academy of Physical Medicine & Rehabilitation.